Skip to main content

 Updating deep entity graph

 Since v5, assign allows updating deep entity graph by default.
-To update existing entity, we need to provide its PK in the data, as well as to load that entity first into current context.
+To update existing entity, you need to provide its primary key in the data, as well as load that entity first into current context.

 const book = await em.findOneOrFail(Book, 1, { populate: ['author'] });